Merzasphor/MWSE/docs/source/types/tes3light.md

 ### `color`

+*Read-only*.
 Access to the light's base colors, in an array-style table of four values.
 The values can range from 0 to 255.

 **Returns**: